johannesgiorgis/personal-website/content/post/2019-03-19-starting-100-days-of-data-science-challenges.md

 The plan is to work through my AI Study Plan, while continuing to build projects via Data Science Challenges.

-More specifically, I'm pivoting to work through [DataQuest's Data Engineer Path] after reaching almost the end of the Probability and Statistics section of their Data Analyst/Scientist tracks.
+More specifically, I'm going to finish up the Probability and Statistics section of [DataQuest's Data Scientist Path].
+Afterwards, I will pivot to work through their [Data Engineer Path].

 - [ ] DataQuest's Data Engineer Track
 - [ ] DataQuest's Data Scientist Track